-Most hamsters spend the majority of their time in their cages, so they need a cage that will allow them to express their natural behaviors.
-In the wild, hamsters create complex burrow systems underground, so you want your cage to be able to mimic that.
-Their enclosure should allow them to dig and burrow while being spacious enough so it can hold all the necessary supplies and toys and have some room to run around too.
+In the wild, hamsters create complex burrow systems underground, so you want the cage to be able to replicate that.
+Your hamster’s enclosure should allow them to dig and burrow while being spacious enough to hold all the necessary supplies, with ample room to run around.

 Hamster Cage Requirements

-Hamster cage size has been an object of debate for a long time.
-Different animal welfare organizations point out different cage size requirements.
+Hamster cage size has been an object of debate for a long time, and different animal welfare organizations point out different cage size requirements.

-RSPCA used to have minimum requirements of 430 square inches for dwarf hamsters and 620 square inches (4000 square centimeters) for Syrian, but they have since stopped recommending the minimum due to a lack of evidence on what hamsters prefer.
+RSPCA used to have minimum requirements of 430 sq. in. for dwarf hamsters and 620 sq. in.
+(4000 cm²) for Syrians, but they have since stopped recommending the minimum due to a lack of evidence on what hamsters prefer.
 But they point out that you should make the cage as large as possible.

-So the ethical minimum continuous uninterrupted footprint of the cage I recommend is 620 square inches (4000 square centimeters), which equates to 31.5 x 20 inches (80 x 50 cm) or a longer, thinner 4ft tank.
+Based on available research, the ethical minimum continuous, uninterrupted footprint of the cage we recommend is 775 sq. in.
+(5000 cm²), which equates to 39 x 20 inches (100 x 50 cm) or a longer, thinner tank.
 Many hamster cages sold as modular systems of interconnected smaller areas don’t provide such a continuous footprint, making them a bad choice for hamsters.

-If you decide to go with a wire cage, be mindful of the bar spacing so your hamster can’t escape.
+If you decide to buy a wire cage, be mindful of the bar spacing so your hamster can’t escape.
 The bar spacing of your cage will depend on the type of hamster you have:

-- Syrian hamsters will do fine with a bar spacing of 1⁄2 inches or less.
+- Syrian hamsters will do fine with a bar spacing of 1⁄2 inches (1.30 cm) or less.

-- Smaller dwarf species need a bar spacing of maximum 1⁄4 inches as they can squeeze through anything bigger.
+- Smaller dwarf species need a bar spacing of maximum 1⁄4 inches (0.6 cm) as they can squeeze through anything bigger.

 A Deep Base

 Another important thing to consider when buying a hamster cage is how deep the cage base is.
-You’ll want at least 6 inches (15 cm) of bedding where your hamster can dig and build burrows.
+If you have a dwarf hamster, you’ll need at least 6 inches (15 cm) of bedding where your hamster can dig and build burrows.
 Ideally, you should have 10 inches (25 cm) or more bedding, which will provide even more burrowing fun for your hamster.
-Syrian hamsters are larger, so they need deeper bedding.
-Aim for at least 12 inches (30 cm) of bedding for Syrians.

 A Large Wheel

-Small wheels cause your hamster to curve his back while he’s running, which will likely result in back pain and back issues, considering the amount of time spent on that wheel.
+Small wheels cause your hamster to curve their back while they’re running, which will likely result in back pain and back issues, considering the amount of time spent on that wheel.

 When buying a hamster cage, keep in mind that it should be high enough to fit a large wheel and a deep base for substrate.